kwkuh/domain-bio/ROADMAP.md

   redundancy plus self-hostability is the honest answer to it.

 - **Self-host guide**
-  First-class docs for running your own `a-i.sh` instance on your own domain.
+  First-class docs for running your own Open-Domain instance on your own domain.
 This is the antidote to "what if the maintainer turns it off" and a hard requirement for adoption inside security-conscious environments.
 Being trivially self-hostable is a differentiator against closed incumbents, not just a nicety.